SEO 101: Six Essential SEO Tactics to Deploy Today

 - Make each web page on your site primarily about one of your keywords.

 - Use a keyword several times on the page.
 It is best to place the keyword as high up in the page as possible.
 Note, however, that search engines penalize overuse of the same term.
-Also, keyword stuffing negatively affects user experience.
+Also, keyword stuffing negatively affects the user experience.
 To avoid being penalized, use supporting terms.
 For instance, if telemedicine is your keyword, a suitable supporting term may be remote health care.

 - Use a keyword in the page title.